Windows OS Hub

 PowerShell_transcript log file - record a session to a text file

-You can use Start-Transcript and Stop-Transcript cmdlets in your PowerShell scripts to natively log all actions and outputs.
+The Start-Transcript and Stop-Transcript commands can be used in PowerShell scripts to natively log all actions and results.

 GPO option: Turn on PowerShell Transcription